derkgort/sensu-puppet/REFERENCE.md

 The name of the role binding.

-### sensu_silenced
+### sensugo_silenced

-The name of a `sensu_silenced` resource may not match the name returned by sensuctl.
+The name of a `sensugo_silenced` resource may not match the name returned by sensuctl.
 The name from sensuctl will take the form of `subscription:check`.
-If you wish to have a `sensu_silenced` resource name match sensuctl then define the name using the `subscription:check` format and do not define `subscription` or `check` properties.
+If you wish to have a `sensugo_silenced` resource name match sensuctl then define the name using the `subscription:check` format and do not define `subscription` or `check` properties.

 The `subscription` and `check` properties take precedence over value in the name if name takes the form `subscription:check`.